 In one recent study, Mestre-Alfaro (2011) studied the effect of phytoestrogen supplementation in female swimmers.
 A control group received a supplement with vitamins C and E, while the experimental group received the same beverage but also with phytoestrogens.
 The experimental group had significant improvements in enzyme activity for lymphocytes and erythrocytes after exercise, indicating improved immune response.
 Phytoestrogens are not female-specific but can be obtained naturally through legumes, whole grain cereals, flax, various seeds, and even bourbon, among several other sources.

 Although not swim specific, Walsh (2011) notes that nutritional supplements including flavonoids such as quercetin and Lactobacillus probiotics can augment some aspects of immune function and reduce illness rates in exercise-stressed athletes.
 Quercerin-rich foods include: Black and green teas, apples, onions, red grapes, leafy green vegetables, and several berry types.
 Lactobacilus probiotic food sources include yogurt, dark chocolate, pickles, miso soup, and tempeh.
-Walsh (2011) also notes that “Limited data are non-supportive or mixed for use of N-3 polyunsaturated fatty acids, beta-glucans, bovine colostrums, ginseng, echinacea or megadoses of by .”
+Walsh (2011) also notes that “Limited data are non-supportive or mixed for use of N-3 polyunsaturated fatty acids, beta-glucans, bovine colostrums, ginseng, echinacea or megadoses of vitamin C by athletes.”

 Vitamin C is commonly recommended for immunity, but as noted, the evidence on vitamin C and the immune system is mixed.
 In swimming, Constantini (2011) studied the effect of vitamin C on upper respiratory tract infections in male and female adolescent swimmers but found that only males improved immunity.
 However, authors specificalluy called for additional study to confirm or deny these conclusions.